Book Arts Guide to Vermont Open Studio Weekend

 I’ll be referring to studios by both name and number – the number refers to a listing in the green Vermont Studio Tour Guide.
 The colors of the studio numbers in this post match the colored markers in the Google map below.

 There are several ways to get your hands on a map:

 - Request a copy from the Vermont Crafts Council

 - View detailed maps by county on the Vermont Crafts Council website

-Next stop is #147, Marianna Holzer.
+Next stop is #124, Marianna Holzer.
 In the Holzer family, binding and preserving books is a family tradition.
 Marianna is a third generation bookbinder following in her father and grandfather’s footsteps.
 Before founding a bindery of her own in 2008, Marianna helped to preserve and restore the permanent records of hundreds of municipalities across the United States for thirty years.
 The history behind her work is reason alone to go see her studio.
-You can read more about Marianna in this recent article in Seven Days.

-The last stop is #194 – Ken Leslie.
+Next on the tour is #170 – Ken Leslie.
 Ken primarily creates books in a circular format – a practice that developed out of his dissatisfaction with rectangular painting shapes.
 His themes often focus on natural cycles, such as day and night.
 The size of his work ranges from miniature to really ginormous – you can walk through some of his books when they’re open.
-Check out this blog post to see some of his work from a recent exhibit at the Vermont Supreme Court.

 If you do go to any of the studios, share your experiences here and I will live vicariously through you.
 If you have any pictures, I’d love to see them…you can even do a guest post on my blog!